Principles of operator algebras: 5c. Random matrices

+\begin{question}[update] What are the next simplest von Neumann algebras, generalizing at the same time the usual matrix algebras, $A=M_N(\mathbb C)$, and the commutative ones, $A=L^\infty(X)$, that we can use as input for our study? \end{question}

-All this is quite tricky, for later.
-For the moment, let us discuss the ``isotypic'' case, where all fibers are isomorphic.
-In this case our algebra is a random matrix algebra:
+But here, what we have is again a no-brainer, because in relation to what has been said above, we just have to restrict the attention to the ``isotypic'' case, where all fibers are isomorphic.
+And in this case our algebra is a random matrix algebra:

-Although there is some functional analysis to be done with these algebras, the main questions regard the individual operators $T\in A$, called random matrices.
+Which looks quite nice, and so good news, we have our algebras.
+In practice now, although there is some functional analysis to be done with these algebras, the main questions regard the individual operators $T\in A$, called random matrices.
 Thus, we are basically back to good old operator theory.
 Let us begin our discussion with:

 \begin{definition} A random matrix algebra is a von Neumann algebra of the following type, with $X$ being a probability space, and with $N\in\mathbb N$ being an integer:

 In other words, $A$ appears as a tensor product, as follows,